process-engine/dynamic_ui_core/README.md

 Clicking on "Proceed" will lead to a `true` in the first boolean form field of the UserTask.

-Clicking on "Decline" will lead to a `false` in the first boolean form fueld of the UserTask.
+Clicking on "Decline" will lead to a `false` in the first boolean form field of the UserTask.

 ### Example Process